chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 everybody should do that of course, but it's a nice learning experience.

-In this post we talked in terms of **Sequential** execution, In another post we will try to look at how the API handles **Parallel** execution, what are the challenges that the Designers faced? and how did they overcome them?
+In this post we talked in terms of **Sequential** execution, In another post we will take a look at how the API handles **Parallel** execution, what are the challenges that the designers faced? and how did they overcome them?